Duplicacy

 Pros

-• Highly efficient: Restic uses deduplication and compression to reduce storage requirements.
+• Highly efficient: Restic uses deduplication and compression to reduce storage space requirements, making it an efficient backup solution.

 Cons